-For AOCs comprised of a number of subwatersheds there may be instances where all beneficial uses are restored for a particular subwatershed.
-In this instance, the Ohio EPA RAP Coordinator, in consultation with the RAP, may submit a request along with supporting documentation to delist a subwatershed because all its beneficial uses have been restored.
+For AOCs comprised of multiple subwatersheds there may be instances where all beneficial uses are restored for an individual subwatershed.
+In this instance, the Ohio EPA AOC Coordinator, in consultation with the local advisory committee, may submit a request along with supporting documentation to delist a subwatershed because all its beneficial uses have been restored.
 Subwatersheds will be 10-digit HUs or Large River Assessment Units (LRAU); an alternate subwatershed unit may be used, provided the Ohio EPA concurs with that determination.
-The procedure to delist a subwatershed follows the same steps outlined above for removing a BUI.
+The procedure to delist a subwatershed follows the same steps outlined above for Removing a BUI.
+Delisting a Subwatershed (as defined here) could also be consider a boundary change request, as the delisted subwatershed will no longer be addressed by the AOC program.

-Partial Restoration
+Partial Target Restoration

 As referenced in the 2001 USPS Guidance document, the IJC has explicitly recognized that there may be some impaired uses that cannot be fully restored for justifiable reasons, and that this should not prohibit the delisting of an AOC.
-For example, it may not be possible to fully restore some uses because of natural factors (e.g., sedimentation) or social or economic factors.
+For example, this condition could be used when a portion of the target has been achieved, but the remaining portion cannot be reasonably attained due to possible sources outside of the AOC, natural factors (e.g., sedimentation) or social or economic factors.
 This decision must be based on a combination of timeliness, reasonableness, and "common sense."
-In these special cases, Ohio EPA and the RAP will need to document the practical and specific reasons why the impaired uses cannot be fully restored.
-The rationale used should be clearly stated and be fully supportable when requesting this redesignation.
+In these special cases, Ohio EPA and the local advisory committee will need to document the practical and specific reasons why the impaired uses cannot be fully restored.
+The BUI Removal Package should clearly state and be fully supportable when requesting BUI removal under this condition.
 For these areas, the impact of such a decision on the adjoining waters and associated management plans and targets (e.g., LaMPs) must be addressed.

-If applicable, documentation to support partial restoration should be provided when pursuing designating an AOC in recovery or when delisting an AOC.
+If applicable, documentation to support partial target restoration should be provided when pursuing designating an AOC in Recovery or when delisting an AOC.